 Considerations for Infants and Children

 Babies under one year need 400 IU daily.
 Breast milk often falls short, making supplementation necessary.
-Even formula-fed infants may require extra support.[10]Holick MF: Vitamin D Deficiency — NEJM 2007
+Even formula-fed infants may require extra support — see our dedicated guide on vitamin D for infants.[10]Holick MF: Vitamin D Deficiency — NEJM 2007 View source

-Young children ages 1–18 years need at least 600 IU each day.
-This supports bone growth and prevents rickets.
-Modern lifestyles with increased indoor time create additional challenges.[11]Vitamin D and Cognitive Function — Neurology
+Young children ages 1–18 years need at least 600 IU each day to support bone growth and prevent rickets.
+Encouraging 35–60 minutes of outdoor activity daily helps children naturally produce this compound — especially important given modern lifestyles with increasing indoor time.[11]Vitamin D and Cognitive Function — Neurology View source

 Adjustments for Adults and the Elderly

-Tailoring intake by age ensures appropriate support at every life stage.
-This approach addresses changing biological needs effectively.
+Tailoring intake by age ensures appropriate support at every life stage, addressing each person's changing biological needs effectively.

 Getting Enough Vitamin D: Sunlight, Foods, and Supplements